 We try to go on day hikes once a week.
 It’s our preferred way of exercising, and it also helps us explore our hood.
 We put together a day hike checklist since I am notorious for leaving things behind and losing it out in the middle of nowhere.
 I guess you can suck it up and consider it character building or just be prepared.
 Hopefully, you will also find this list helpful for any of your future day hikes.

-Our top 10 Day Hiking Essentials:
+Top 10 Day Hiking Essentials

 - Lightweight Day Hike Backpack (We usually share the REI flash 18 pack)

 - Sunscreen (We use this) and face sunscreen (I use this) if you have sensitive skin like me.